BareaMartin/SGA-JAVAEE-WEB/README.md

-#  Complete program to modify a database using Java using persistance JPQL, Transactions and more.
+#  Complete program to modify a database using Java using persistance JPQL, EJB, JTA Transactions and more.